 Please note: Only peer-reviewed books are indexed in the Directory of Open Access Books

 Step 5: Book production

 Format: Your book will be published by default in a PDF format however you can also publish your book in other formats such as EPUB or HTML.
 Review files and supplementary materials can also be published.
-Additionally, you will provide a print version (high resolution) of your book that will be available through our Print on Demand Services.

 Please contact email@example.com if you require additional information.